Amionx raises funds to build lithium-ion batteries that don’t blow up

 “If SafeCore wasn’t in a battery [that got hit by a bullet], the soldier would have two minutes to get it off their body before it would go up in flames,” Davidson said.
 “That was the birth of the invention.
 The fact that it was an actual working product was what sold me.”

-Amionx spun out of its parent company American Lithium Energy in late 2016.
-King was a former corporate attorney and an investor in American Lithium Energy, and she decided to join Amionx as its CEO because she saw the widespread commercial applications for it.
+Amionx spun out of its parent company, American Lithium Energy, in late 2016.
+King was a former corporate attorney and an investor in American Lithium Energy, and decided to join Amionx as its CEO because she saw the widespread commercial applications for it.
 And she was glad the company didn’t have to build its own factories to make the batteries.
 American Lithium Energy still makes batteries for the Army.

 “We initially stopped to validate the technology with multiple different applications,” King said.
 “It certainly took time to validate it and make it work with multiple different chemistries.”

-Al that prototyping took a lot of time.
+Al prototyping took a lot of time.

 The investment

 The company didn’t disclose the exact amount raised.
-The initial par t of the funding round came from Qualcomm Ventures, an existing investor, as well as new investors Hongkou Management and Inherent Group.
+The initial part of the funding round came from Qualcomm Ventures, an existing investor, as well as new investors Hongkou Management and Inherent Group.
 The primary purpose for the funds will be to add resources to accelerate the transfer of its patented SafeCore technology to lithium-ion battery manufacturers.

 Besides raising money, the company is also finding more licensees who can take its technology and make it in their own factories and sell it under their own names, for a fee.